Nomophobia treatment

 1. Identifying Stress Patterns:

-• EEG biofeedback allows for the identification of specific brainwave patterns associated with stress and anxiety.
+• EEG biofeedback allows for identifying specific brainwave patterns associated with stress and anxiety.

 • Nomophobia often involves heightened stress responses when individuals are separated from their phones.
 EEG can pinpoint these stress-related brainwave patterns.